 Sweaters came in a variety of styles to go with each weight.
-The heavy Shaker shawl collar sweater with thick waistband and cuff ribbing was a favorite throughout the decade.
+The heavy Shaker shawl collar sweater-coat with thick waistband and cuff ribbing was a favorite throughout the decade.
 It was especially common in shades of brown.
 College men adopted it, wearing college colors and letters on the front pockets.
 The shawl collar could be folded up the neck and buttoned high to keep cold air out.
 Lighter weight versions of the button up sweater coat lacked a heavy collar and instead were of fine knit and thick ribbed cuffs and trims.
 This is the style that is often called a Cardigan sweater in women’s wear, and years later in menswear, too.

 Men’s Pullover Sweaters